Data Science Degree Programs in Georgia

 Georgia Tech’s Master of Science in Analytics program is another great option for those interested in pursuing a graduate degree.
 Their program gives students the opportunity to learn directly from top international authorities on business intelligence, developers of cutting-edge analytics techniques in machine learning, statistics and operations research, and world leaders in big data and high-performance computing.
 Students will use advanced resources across campus such as Georgia Tech’s state-of-the-art high-performance computing infrastructure for massive-scale data analytics, work in cross-disciplinary teams to solve real analytics problems for a range of companies and organizations, and more.

 On-Campus Data Science Ph.D.
 Programs in Georgia

 There are several key options for students looking for doctoral training in Data Science: Georgia State University and Kennesaw State University.

-The Ph.D. in Analytics and Data Science at Kennesaw State University is a 78-hour program offered through the Department of Statistics and Analytical Sciences.
+The Ph.D. in Analytics and Data Science at Kennesaw State University is a 78-credit hour program offered through the Department of Statistics and Analytical Sciences.
 Graduates will be equipped to find a position in academia or in the public or private sector as a Data Scientist.
 The curriculum includes a statistics core (Data Mining and Binary Classification), Mathematics Core (Linear Models and Graph Theory), Computer Science Core (Text Mining, Machine Learning, Big Data Analytics and Database Systems) in addition to dissertation research and pre-program requirements.
-Ideally, applicants will have already completed a Masters degree in engineering, statistics, computer science or another computational field, and have calculus, programming and modeling experience.
-Tuition varies by credit hours and residency.
+Ideally, applicants will have already completed a Master’s degree in engineering, statistics, computer science or another computational field, and have calculus, programming, and modeling experience.

 On-Campus Graduate Certificate Programs in Georgia